 The second type of synthetic lethality – pioneered by our scientists – is termed gain-of-function synthetic lethality.
 This type of synthetic lethality is designed to work in cancers that acquire a new genetic activity that does not exist in normal cells; for example, the activation of an oncogene.
 This new activity creates DNA damage and cellular stress, causing a reliance on specific DNA repair pathways for cancer cell survival.
 Targeting these critical repair pathways leads to synthetic lethal DNA damage overload caused by the abnormal genetic activity.

 To date, the only synthetic lethal therapies in the clinic are the loss-of-function type.
-Cyteir Therapeutics is developing the next generation of synthetic lethal therapies targeting cancers and autoimmune diseases with specific gain-of-function abnormalities.
+Cyteir Therapeutics is developing the next generation of synthetic lethal therapies targeting cancers with specific gain-of-function abnormalities.
 Our current lead program targets RAD51 to induce synthetic lethality in diseases with a gain-of-function in the gene AID (also called AIDCA).

 Targeting DNA repair mechanisms is the key to synthetic lethal therapies

 - Cancer cells have imbalances in DNA damage and repair caused by gains of DNA damaging processes and losses of DNA repair functions

 - Imbalances in DNA damage and repair cause rapid mutation and genomic instability

 - Targeting specific repair factors causes DNA damage overload specifically in diseased cells

 Cyteir is an innovator in DNA repair and synthetic lethality